While the behaviors of consumers are changing in general, the way in which they make use of their devices to buy products is also evolving.

 Following Google’s shoppable ad units, Shopify launches 3D models in augmented reality which deliver a boost of up to 250% in conversion rate.
 They also introduce Shopify Chat, a real-time virtual assistant to answer pre-sale questions, provide order status and issue coupon codes for shoppers.

 This is a global trend signal and let’s dive in to see where it’s leading us to.

-6. The growth of chatbots are all the hype
+6. The growth of chatbots is all the hype

-In 2020, the scenario of robot invading our planet in sci-fi movies is no longer fictitious.
-Given that chatbot trigger buttons present in every corners of high traffic e-commerce web pages, ignoring these significant assistants is just not wise.
+In 2020, the scenario of robots invading our planet in sci-fi movies is no longer fictitious.
+Given that chatbot trigger buttons are present in every corner of high-traffic e-commerce web pages, ignoring these significant assistants is just not wise.

 According to Chatbots: Vendor opportunities & market forecasts 2020-2024 research, AI and chatbots will be completing over 1/2 of retail interactions without human intervention.
-More than 35% respondents are also happy with getting answer from online chat platforms.
+More than 35% of respondents are also happy with getting answers from online chat platforms.